 Hmm.
 Yelp seems to have cut me off after 1,000 records, despite showing more than 8,000 total records in my search.
 That shouldn’t be a problem for this dataset: since the Yelp API is sorting by adjusted rating, anything below the 1,000th rank isn’t likely to be very appetizing anyway.

-Additionally, the reviews endpoint only returns three results.
-I’m not sure which three reviews are returned, so they may not be a representative sample of the business’s overall reviews.
+reviews are returned, so they may not be a representative sample of the business’s overall

 Analysis